jlandersen/zk/README.md

 # zk
-CLI for my zettelkasten setup 📚⌨️
+CLI for my zettelkasten setup 📚⌨️.
+Based on

 ## Structure
 The structure is kept as simple as possible.
 All markdowns are stored in a single directory and meant to be searched rather than traversed in some hierarchy.
-All files are named and titled using the scheme `[year][month][day][hour][seconds]-[title]`.
-Example: `20201208080013-aws-summit-2020.md`.
+All files are named and titled using the scheme `[year][month][day][hour][seconds] [title]`.
+Example: `20201208080013 AWS Summit 2020.md`.
+Everything is standard markdown with two conventions:

+* Last lines contains tags (`#aws`) - one tag per line
+* Links that references other markdowns are considered note links and will be indexed as such

 ## Requirements
 Everything assumes you have `fzf`, `bat` and `tmux`.
 On MacOS, install with homebrew: